czarandy/czarandy.github.io/_stories/2007-parallel-lines.md

 Dr. Jay Gravner was a therapist with three plaques on his wall, four children to his name, and five divorces to his credit.
 One of those was the reason that Joseph had been seeing him for a dozen years.
 Dr. Gravner knew that Joseph had a recent infatuation with a man he met on the internet.
 Yet he didn't realize just how swiftly that had turned into heartbreak.
 Joseph began their weekly session in tears.

-"Jay, he &hellip; he &hellip; didn't show up!
+"Jay, he … he … didn't show up!
 I waited for over two hours and he never showed up.
 Why would he do this to me?"
 Joseph said.

 "Wait a minute: you asked him to meet you?
 And he agreed?"